 Koopmans, C., Sakash, A., Soriano, J., Long, H. L., & Hustad, K. C. (2021).
 Functional communication abilities in youth with cerebral palsy: Association with impairment profiles and school-based therapy goals.
 Language, Speech, and Hearing Services in Schools, 1–16. doi.org/10.1044/2021_LSHSS-21-00064

 Functional communication abilities in students with cerebral palsy: Association with impairment profiles and school-based therapy goals

 Aim.
-To examine the relationship between functional communication skills, underlying speech, language, and cognitive impairments, and school-based speech pathology services in students with cerebral palsy (CP).
+The aim of this study was to examine the relationship between functional communication skills, underlying speech, language, and cognitive impairments, and school-based speech pathology services in students with cerebral palsy (CP).